 BROWN FACULTY DEVELOPMENT INSTITUTES

 The Brown Faculty Development Institutes are designed to broaden faculty exposure to concepts of entrepreneurship, and to identify ways for faculty to expand professional skills, better manage research and careers, and infuse existing courses with entrepreneurial concepts so students can benefit.
 Institutes are held every 1-2 years, and they are developed/coordinated by the Faculty Fellows.
 Participants attending the Institutes are encouraged to develop proposals for new/infused courses in entrepreneurship.

 ENTREPRENEURSHIP AND INNOVATION CURRICULUM GRANTS

 Entrepreneurship and Innovation Curriculum Grants provide support for UMBC departments and faculty who introduce entrepreneurial thinking and skills into the curriculum.
 Proposals that encourage collaboration between two or more departments are highly encouraged.

-Download and submit this form (ENTR Curriculum Fund 2014-15) to apply
+Download and submit this form (Entrepreneurship and Innovation Curriculum Grant Application Form) to apply